strojure/fitter/README.md

 ### Component declaration

-Minimal component is just a function receiving “map” of other component instances and returns component instance.
-This “map” supports only `ILookup` interface.
-All lookups from this map instantiate requested components and form a dependency between components dynamically.
+Minimal component is just a function receiving system “map” of other component instances and returning this component instance.
+The system “map” supports only `ILookup` interface.
+All lookups instantiate requested components and form a dependency between components dynamically. (!)
+All components are tightly coupled together by system key names.

 Complete component defines its start, stop and suspend behaviour.